gemi254/ControlAssist-ESP32-ESP8266/README.md

 Download library files and place them on ./libraries directory under ArduinoProjects Then include the **ControlAssist.h** in your application and compile..

-+ compile for arduino-esp3 or arduino-esp8266.
++ Compile for arduino-esp32 or arduino-esp8266.
 + In order to compile you must install **WebSocketsServer** library.
++ Use compiler flags build_flags = -DCA_USE_LITTLEFS to use LITTLEFS instead of SPIFFS

 ###### If you get compilation errors on arduino-esp32 you need to update your arduino-esp32 library in the IDE using Boards Manager